Sweet Dreams (Beyoncé song): Synopsis and analysis

-The video opens with Beyoncé tossing and turning in her bed; her idea was to make the opening shot look like "a dark fairy tale".
-As she tries to sleep, Johannes Brahms's "Wiegenlied" plays softly in the background.
+The video opens with Beyoncé tossing and turning in her bed; she said her idea was to make the opening shot look like "a dark fairy tale".
+As she tries to sleep, Johannes Brahms' "Wiegenlied" plays softly in the background.
 She then levitates off her bed using her stomach muscles to move the top half of her body.
-Beyoncé said that the levitation shot was the hardest one as she had difficulties making her neck look straight.
-She added that the scene represents the nightmare and the white bird flying above her takes her into her dream, which unfolds after the screech of an electric guitar.
+Beyoncé said that the levitation shot was the hardest one as she had difficulty making her neck look straight.
+She added that the scene represents the nightmare and a white bird flying above her takes her into her dream, which unfolds after the screech of an electric guitar.
 Beyoncé is transported to a desert and several clouds are present in the background.
 She wears a black Roberto Cavalli dress and boots; as the music begins, her two backup dancers wearing Gareth Pugh pieces appear.
-The scene changes into a computer-generated sci-fi landscape where Beyoncé is inscribed with a circle and square in a similar fashion to Leonardo da Vinci's Vitruvian Man.
+The scene changes into a computer-generated sci-fi landscape where Beyoncé is inscribed with a circle and square in a manner similar to Leonardo da Vinci's Vitruvian Man.
 The first chorus is brought in by a subtle glass-breaking sound effect as the sci-fi special effects disappear and Beyoncé appears in a silver one-shouldered mini dress on a white background.
-Accompanied by her backup dancers, she performs dance moves described as "sophisticated", "street and hip-busting".
+Accompanied by her backup dancers, she performs dance moves described as "sophisticated", "street", and "hip-busting".

 The second chorus shows Beyoncé wearing a silver-lined bodysuit while smashing mirrors.
-During the bridge, the video fades to black and white and Beyoncé appears wearing the gold robot suit, and gold and diamond nail rings valued at $US 36,000 and designed by Jules Kim.
-With it, she executes some robotic movements.
-As the chorus begins to play for the third and final time, digital doubling and mirroring are used to create a collection of dance moves and multiple images of Beyoncé arching her back.
+During the bridge, the video fades to black and white and Beyoncé appears wearing the gold robot suit, and gold and diamond nail rings valued at $US36,000 and designed by Jules Kim.
+While wearing it, she executes robotic movements.
+As the chorus plays for the third and final time, digital doubling and mirroring are used to create a collection of dance moves and multiple images of Beyoncé arching her back.
 The gold outfit is then reused, this time in color.
 Beyoncé performs another dance routine with her two backup dancers, then says, "Turn the lights out", and the video ends.